TheoBong/eshs-asb-2/server/EMAIL_SETUP.md

 # Email Notification System Setup (Postfix + Nodemailer)

 ## Overview
-The ESHS ASB system includes email notifications for activity form submissions and approval/rejection decisions using **Postfix** for local mail delivery and **Nodemailer** for sending emails.
+The ESHS ASB system includes comprehensive email notifications for the complete activity approval workflow using **Postfix** for local mail delivery and **Nodemailer** for sending emails.

+### Complete Email Flow
+1. **On Submission**: Student receives receipt, Admin receives notification (both with attachments)
+2. **On Approval**: Student receives approval email with checkout link
+3. **On Rejection**: Student receives rejection email with reason and retry link

 ## Features